rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 Some of the papers they cite seem super fun:

 > In adults, a recent study (Heimann & Roepstorff, 2018) provided participants with five sets of six LEGO bricks, and instructed them to build a small duck.
 Participants were assigned to two conditions: A playful condition in which they were asked to build ducks in a way that felt playful to them, and a nonplayful condition in which participants were asked to build ducks in a way that did not feel playful at all.
 While participants created a multitude of different ducks in the playful condition, they tended to reproduce similarly designed ducks in the nonplayful condition. [...]
 The study found that participants in the nonplayful condition generally reported feelings of stress, obligation, and boredom, while participants in the playful condition reported feeling autonomy and, interestingly, feelings of surprise over the ducks they had ended up building.
-The study showcases a somewhat counterintuitive phenomenon, namely that **individuals can surprise themselves during solitary play with objects.**
+The study showcases a somewhat counterintuitive phenomenon, namely that **individuals can surprise themselves during solitary play with objects.** [minor edits for clarity, emphasis mine].

-(minor edits for clarity and emphasis).

 Wow.
 Cueing the task differently totally changes the emotional relationship to the task!
 Reminds me strongly of ["Let's think step by step" prompts for LLMs](https://twitter.com/arankomatsuzaki/status/1529278580189908993).